FortechRomania/js-team-showcase/how-we-work/accessibility-checklist.md

   * **NVDA**
   * **VoiceOver** on OS-X/iOS
   * **Orca** for Linux
-* [lighthouse](https://developers.google.com/web/tools/lighthouse/) - performs audits in chrome (the audit tab in devtools).
+* [lighthouse](https://developers.google.com/web/tools/lighthouse/) - performs audits in Chrome (the audit tab in devtools).
 * [axe-core](https://github.com/dequelabs/axe-core) - performs e2e automated tests for a11y issues, can easily be integrated in cypress or jest.
 * [tota11y](https://khan.github.io/tota11y/) - shows a11y validations on top of existing websites.
 * [alexjs](https://alexjs.com/) - catches insensitive and inconsiderate writing.